pblood66/obsidian/Fall 2025/ARTHC 202/Second Half/Lecture 19 - Fractured View 20th Century.md

 - gives a sense of isolationism and interconnectedness
 - **Ashcan artists work with grays**
 	- set mostly in New York City
+### The Masses
+- Sloane illustrated for a magazine
+- Class war in Colorado
+- mining town tried to unionize
+	- When they try to strike, they all get fired
+- Mining is very dangerous and exploitive
 -
 ## Stieglitz
 ## The Armory Show